ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/intro.md

-# Training: Ionic / React / Cordova
+# Training: Ionic / React

 This training focuses on building an application using the Ionic Framework with React and Capacitor.
 During the development of this application, you will: